Canardoux/flutter_sound/doc/pages/tau-api/recorder/start_recorder.md

 - Dart API: [startRecorder](pages/flutter-sound/api/recorder/FlutterSoundRecorder/startRecorder.html)

 You use `startRecorder()` to start recording in an open session. `startRecorder()` has the destination file path as parameter.
-It has also 7 optional parameters to specify :
+It has also 8 optional parameters to specify :

 - codec: The codec to be used.
 Please refer to the [Codec compatibility Table](guides_codec) to know which codecs are currently supported.
 - toFile: a path to the file being recorded or the name of a temporary file (without slash '/').
 - toStream: if you want to record to a Dart Stream.
 Please look to [the following notice](guides_record_stream). **This new functionnality needs, at least, Android SDK >= 21 (23 is better)**
 - numChannels: The number of channels (1=monophony, 2=stereophony)
 - sampleRate: The sample rate in Hertz (for PCM)
 - bitRate: The bit rate in Hertz
+- bufferSize: the size of the working folder when recording to strea (on iOS and Android)
 - audioSource : (only on Android, ignored on iOS and web.
 Possible values are :
   - defaultSource
   - microphone
   - voiceDownlink
   - camCorder
   - remote_submix
   - unprocessed
   - voice_call
   - voice_communication
   - voice_performance
   - voice_recognition
   - voiceUpLink
   - bluetoothHFP
   - headsetMic
   - lineIn

 [path_provider](https://pub.dev/packages/path_provider) can be useful if you want to get access to some directories on your device.